 The financial stress induced by the lockdown with reduction in operational hours and consumer footfalls prompted businesses to seek credit from financial institutions and informal sources.
 Around 40% of them sought credit just after COVID-19 lockdown and 85% of those who sought credit were able to secure the same.
-Across the entire study, 51% sought or applied for credit and 77% received the same.
-(Refer to table 2.5)
+Across the entire study, 51% sought or applied for credit and 77% received the same. (refer to table 2.5)

-Table 2.4: Micro businesses that applied / sought credit (June '20 - July '21)
+Table 2.4: Microbusinesses that applied / sought credit (June 20 - July 21)

-Indicator Yes (% of microbusinesses) No (% of indicator Male Female microbusinesses) Sought / applied for a loan/ borrowing 52% 47% 49% Sought / Applied and received loan/ borrowing 79% 71% 23%
+Indicator Yes (% of m Yes (% of microbusinesses) indicator Male Female microbusinesses) Sought / applied for a loan/ borrowing 52% 47% 49% Sought / Applied and received loan/ borrowing 79% 71% 23%

-Predominantly (92%) businesses reached out to family and friends for finance immediately post the lockdown but with time they tended to apply for credit from formal financial institutions.
-(Refer to Table 2.6) Business samples were also drawn from existing customers of Financial Institutions, which can be the reason for low dependence on informal lending (pawn shop / money lenders).
+Predominantly (92%) businesses reached out to family and friends for finance immediately post the lockdown but with time they tended to apply for credit from formal financial institutions.(refer to Table 2.6) Business samples were also drawn from existing customers of Financial Institutions, which can be the reason for low dependence on informal lending (pawn shop / money lenders).